Lazy22zz/UE5-RPG-Combat-Game/README.md

   ![Screenshot 2025-02-10 093943](https://github.com/user-attachments/assets/2e432fce-e480-4a7c-9504-6d2f8cb781ed)\
   Last, set the combat component gameplay tag after the character equips his weapon.\
   ![Screenshot 2025-02-10 095124](https://github.com/user-attachments/assets/27b5d420-508f-47c8-bf87-1bcfca6d417b)
-- 10, Master Anim Layer
+- 10, Master Anim Layer\
   Purpose: create a major hero locomotion animation layer, and split it into different with/without weapon locomotions.\
-  The first step, create a new blueprint animation, named Master_AnimLayer_Hero, the parent class is WarriorHeroLinkedAnimLayer.
+  The first step is to create a new blueprint animation, named Master_AnimLayer_Hero, the parent class is WarriorHeroLinkedAnimLayer.
 Click on it, class setting, and add the ALI_Hero interface. \
   Then double click the Armed Locomotion State, add blendspace player, click this new node, let coordinates-> y -> expose as a pin is unchecked, and settings-> blend space -> expose as a pin is checked.\
   Promote the blend space to a new variable: Default Locomotion Blend Space, Because ABP_hero class is `Warrior Hero Anim Instance`, but Master_AnimLayer_Hero class is `Warrior Hero Linked Anim Layer`, so we need to fix in the c++\
   In WarriorAnimLinkedLayer.h